8base Product Update | Year End 2022

 Here is the list of things employers want to see in a resume, from the least to the most preferable:

-The main question beyond the resume itself is: what do employers fundamentally want?
+Beyond the resume itself, the main question is: what do employers fundamentally want?

-Ideally, they want you to become a productive contributor quickly.
+Ideally, they want you to become a productive team member quickly.
 But that isn't easy since your onboarding takes time.
 So they look for signals in your resume that show you are capable of doing the job and eager to learn.

-The easiest way to reduce that time is to find someone with similar working conditions to the employer's current project.
+The easiest way to reduce that time is to find someone with similar tech knowledge to the employer's current project.
 And for that reason, hackathons are very good.
 But they can never beat real-world experiences such as:

 PROS: